-While still at UCLA, Dern was hired by sample developer Cinesamples in early 2013.
+From early 2013 until late 2014, Dern has been known to work for Cinesamples.
 As part of their in-house team she helped develop new virtual instruments as well as updates to existing libraries.
 After resigning from her full-time position at Cinesamples in late 2014, Dern continued to sporadically work for other sample developers, including SonicSmiths and VIR2 / Big Fish Audio.
 She also programmed a private percussion library for the music production and publishing company Ninja Tracks.
 (For a full product list, please see Credits.)

-Cinesamples' sister company Hollywood Scoring hired Dern in 2014 as a mockup artist and staff composer.
+Cinesamples' sister company Hollywood Scoring hired Dern in 2014 as a mockup artist and full-time staff composer.
 As part of the team she worked on productions like Riot Games' League of Legends, Microsoft's HALO V: Guardians, Disney's The Pirate Fairy, Fox's Gracepoint, and many more.
 A mockup she created for Alan Menken ultimately led to her being brought onto the Galavant composing team.
-Being located at Christopher Lennertz' Sonic Fuel Studios she transitioned into being an arranger for his score on the first season of ABC's medieval musical show in late 2014 / early 2015.
-At the same time she also worked as an orchestrator and technical assistant at William Ross' studio Momentum.
+Being located at Christopher Lennertz' Sonic Fuel Studios she transitioned into being a writer / arranger for his score on the first season of ABC's medieval musical show in late 2014 / early 2015.
+At the same time she also worked as a temporary orchestrator and technical assistant at William Ross' studio Momentum.

 Throughout most of 2015, Dern worked with Pinar Toprak on the Warner Bros. / Skydance production Geostorm, starring Gerard Butler.
 She also collaborated with composer Ryan Shore on his animated series Penn Zero: Part-time Hero and his Universal movie Monsterville: Cabinet of Souls.
 Later in 2015, Dern also worked as a temporary assistant at Steve Jablonsky's studio Arata Music, lending a hand on The Last Witch Hunter, starring Vin Diesel.
 In fall 2015, Dern resumed her work for Christopher Lennertz and Alan Menken on the second season of Galavant.

-In early 2016, Dern went back into a learning environment by accepting an internship position at Hans Zimmer's Remote Control Productions.
-Shortly after the internship, composer Klaus Badelt invited her onto his team for the animated movie Ballerina, starring Elle Fanning.
-It was later picked up by the Weinstein Company and released in U.S. territories the following year under the title Leap!.
-While working on several theme park rides with Badelt, Dern was also selected as one of the 12 composers out of over 300 applicants for the annual ASCAP Film Scoring Workshop by Richard Bellis.
+Shortly after deepening her knowledge during an internship at Hans Zimmer's Remote Control Productions in early 2016, composer Klaus Badelt invited her onto his writing team for the animated movie Leap! (aka Ballerina), starring Elle Fanning.
+While working on several theme park rides with Badelt, Dern was also selected as one of 12 composers (out of over 300 applicants worldwide) for the annual ASCAP Film Scoring Workshop with Richard Bellis.